1. When I was in high school, I wanted to

 25. I've learned that you can't control

-everything in life and that sometimes you have to just lay back and let it be.
+everything in life and that sometimes you have to just lie back and let it be.